< Browse to Previous Essay | Browse to Next Essay >

 However, neither Evans’ successor as governor, Dixy Lee Ray, nor the Legislature shared his fondness for the school.
 Ray tried to close it in 1981, and conservative legislators tried to do the same in 1983.
 Evans helped fend off both efforts.
 He played a key role in stabilizing the institution and improving its reputation both within the state and nationally.
 By the time he left, in late 1983, Evergreen was a fixture on various lists of the best liberal arts schools in the West.

-While at Evergreen, Governor John Spellman appointed Evans to the Pacific Northwest Power and Conservation Planning Council (later known as the Northwest Power Planning Council).
-The council, created by Congress to plan for the future of the Bonneville Power Administration, was charged with preparing a regional energy conservation and electric power plan and determining how to mitigate the losses of fisheries due to the Bonneville Power Administration's dams, and to enhance fish and wildlife habitat.
+While at Evergreen, Governor John Spellman appointed Evans to the Pacific Northwest Electric Power and Conservation Planning Council (later known as the Northwest Power Planning Council).
+The council, created by Congress to plan for the future of the Bonneville Power Administration, was charged with preparing a regional energy conservation and electric power plan and determining how to mitigate the losses of fisheries due to the federal dams on the Columbia River system, and to enhance fish and wildlife habitat.
 At the first meeting in April 1981, the council elected Evans its chair.
-His work with the council was cut short in 1983, when he was appointed to fill the Senate vacancy created by the death of Senator Henry M. Jackson (1912-1983).
+His work with the council was cut short in 1983, when Spellman appointed him to fill the Senate vacancy created by the death of Senator Henry M. ("Scoop") Jackson (1912-1983).

 Evans was assigned to two important committees in the Senate -- Energy and Natural Resources and Foreign Relations -- and he also served as vice chair of the Select Committee on Indian Affairs.
 But as a former governor and university president who was used to decisive action, he found the Senate more frustrating than rewarding.
 He complained about the lack of real debate, the influence of special interest groups, the venomous infighting, and the need for incessant campaigning.
 Senators no longer engaged in meaningful debate, he said, but merely delivered set speeches to a largely empty chamber; and committee meetings were often stalled by lack of a quorum.